-This roastery, Tiny Footprint Coffee, the first in the world to produce carbon negative coffee and has a focus on making their coffee that does not have a negative impact on our planet.
+This roastery, Tiny Footprint Coffee, is the first in the world to produce carbon-negative coffee and has a focus on making their coffee that does not have a negative impact on our planet.

-For every kilo of coffee sold, they offset the carbon impact by planting new trees in Ecuador’s cloud forest though their partner program.
+For every kilo of coffee sold, they offset the carbon impact by planting new trees in Ecuador’s cloud forest through their partner program.

 #7 Lavazza Whole Bean Blend – The Best Decaffeinated Option.

 Lavazza is a coffee brand that you can trust to make great coffee.
-They are a trusted centuries old coffee brand from Italy, that has won an incredible number of awards over the years.
-Decaffeinated coffee is not something that is readily enjoyable as many get it wrong, so wrong and you will up with a watery coffee that is weak in flavor.
+They are a trusted centuries old coffee brand from Italy that has won an incredible number of awards over the years.
+Decaffeinated coffee is not something that is readily enjoyable as many get it wrong, so wrong, and you will end up with a watery coffee that is weak in flavor.

 Not these decaf coffee beans.

-While I am not a big fan of decaffeinated coffee, I am known to enjoy a cup of coffee late in the evening or at night an when I do, it is decaffeinated.
+While I am not a big fan of decaffeinated coffee, I am known to enjoy a cup of coffee late in the evening or at night and when I do, it is decaffeinated.